Plan your visitBuy tickets

 - An iPad with descriptive text for visitors who are deaf or hard of hearing.

 If you require an accessible version of the self-guided experience, we recommend booking it prior to your visit by calling 02 8239 2211 during business hours.
 Alternatively, you can inquire when you arrive at the Ticketing desk.
-Please note that numbers of neck loops and iPad devices are limited, and subject to availability.
+Please note that numbers of iPad devices are limited, and subject to availability.